SF State students and faculty say they will stay on Twitter, no matter who owns it

 “The bird is freed,” was billionaire mogul Elon Musk’s first Tweet after becoming the new owner of Twitter on Oct.
 27.

-So far, Musk has fired T the majority of the staff and high-ranking officials, implied $7.99 monthly subscription fee for verified accounts and allowed formerly banned users to return.
+So far, Musk has fired the majority of the staff and high-ranking officials, implemented a $7.99 monthly subscription fee for verified accounts and allowed formerly banned users to return.

-Public figures such as Gigi Hadid, Mick Foley, Toni Braxton, Shonda Rhimes and various other people said they left the platform.
+Public figures such as Gigi Hadid, Mick Foley, Toni Braxton, Shonda Rhimes and various others people said they left the platform.

 While many people have expressed growing tired of Musk, some SF State students and faculty say they don’t care about who owns the platform.